 The STPIS works as a 'counterbalance' to the EBSS, which creates incentives to realise operational efficiency gains.
-The STPIS serves to maintain or, where efficient, improve service levels (where customers are willing to pay for improved service) so that the incentive to minimise operating expenditure does not result in lower levels of service for customers.
+The STPIS serves to maintain or, where efficient,

 In relation to the DMIS, the STPIS is essentially neutral regarding the level of reliability of network and non network solutions, neither encouraging nor discouraging non-network alternatives to augmentation.
 However, as discussed below, the AER recognises that there may be a perceived disincentive to implement non-network alternatives to network augmentation created by the reliability performance measures in the STPIS.